 Fabric and ornament creation and production from feathers was one of these cultures’ greatest achievements.
 Feathered textiles were held in the highest esteem by the Peruvian population, on par with gold, silver, shells and colored stones.
 Archaeology proved that they used them during funerary rituals, to embellish luxury items for the elite or as amulets for more than two thousand years, from Chavin de Huantar (100-200 B.C.) to Inca times.

 In 2002, Georges Halphen donated a feather tunic to the Museum.
 This tunic inflects the figurative themes of an iconography revolving around ancient Peruvian funerary cults and ceremonies.
 The tunic was used as a component of funerary rituals, as part of the fardo funerario, a sort of cloth bundle in which the mummy was wrapped and enclosed.
 Buried in a sacred grave, the body could morph for its final voyage.

 Description of this feather tunic in "Plumes d'éternité - Parures funéraires de l'ancien Pérou - Collection Georges Halphen" (Somogy, copublished with the Maison de l'Amérique Latine, Paris, 2003):

-« Characters are symmetrically depicted with arms outstretched, their headpiece is semi-circular.
-Andine dualism is expressed through the opposition of colours and two pairs diagonally arranged, one with red headpieces and black faces, the other with blue headpieces and yellow faces.
+« The characters are symmetrically depicted with arms outstretched, their headpiece is semi-circular.
+Andine dualism is expressed through the opposition of colors and two pairs diagonally arranged, one with red headpieces and black faces, the other with blue headpieces and yellow faces.
 Symmetry between man and bird is particularly present. »